-What if I am late for the workshop time?
+What if I am late for the Participation Component time?

 Due to the large number of students being considered, we may not be able to accommodate you, but we will try our best.
 Please plan to set aside the appropriate amount of time to ensure your punctuality.
 But if you know you are running late, kindly call the school beforehand at 905-857-3448.
 Thank you in advance!

 Students who meet the criteria for acceptance will have their names forwarded to the Board.
 A random selection process, determined by the Board, will take place to choose the 56 successful candidates.
 Acceptance offers will be made on Thursday April 9th, 2020.
 All applicants will be notified by EMAIL at that time about their status.
 Waiting list applicants will be assigned a number by the lottery process.

 What is the deadline to accept an offer?

 The deadline for all students to accept an offer is Thursday April 16th, 2020.
 The waiting list closes on Friday June 26th, 2020 at 3:00 p.m..

 May applicants apply for the grade 7 and 8 SciTech classes?

 This is a three year program, and it is only being offered for grade 6 student entry at this time.

 Are there any suggestions on how I should prepare my child for the Participation Component in order for him or her to be a successful applicant?